akostrik/stage_telegram_python/README.md

 | difference (test 1) |  2  |  2  |  2  |  2  |  3  |  4  |  3  |  3  |  5  |  5  |  5  |
 | difference (test 2) |  1  |  1  |  2  |  3  |  1  |  1  |  3  |  4  |  2  |  4  |  4  |

-Constant adaptation of the _characteristics_ helps to improve the results.
+Output of `Server 1` is written to the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log), to keep trace of all the experimentations.

-Logs

 ## Future enhancements
 As technology and misinformation tactics evolve, so will this application.
 Future versions aim to:
 - integrate with other messaging platforms beyond Telegram
-- allow users to customize their propaganda detection parameters
 - provide real-time alerts to users about exceptional analysis results
 - detection of the first channel to spead information
 - comparison of the rusults with other projects
-- customizable detection parameters: Recognizing that propaganda can be subjective, I introduced features that allow users to customize detection parameters, tailoring the system to their individual needs
+- customizable detection parameters: features that allow users to customize detection parameters, tailoring the system to their individual needs
 - usage of docker containers for installation and configuration instructions
 - in addition to transmission of a channel identificator added by user via MongoDB, `Server 3` will pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection
 - asynchrony of all database requests and OpenAI requests